LMeynent/mnist-explanation/README.md

 ## Neural Network Implementation

-In their original paper, the researchers do not explicit the structure of the Deep Neural Network (DNN) used in the scope of their study.
+In their original paper, the researchers do not explicit the structure of the Deep Neural Network (DNN) used in the scope of their study, but only mention a composition of convolutional and fully-connected layers.

+As such, I am using a very simple CNN: 2 convolutional layers with associated max-pooling layers followed by 3 fully-connected layers, using the RELU activation function.
+I use the Adam optimiser (using PyTorch default values) together with the Categorical Cross-Entropy loss function, over 10 epochs.

+With 98.69% accuracy over the test set, the result is judged satisfactory enough to be used in the explanation framework.

 ## References